dianakither/dianakither.github.io/README.md

 ## Projects

-### Project 1:  Analysing the impact of mobility on COVID-19 infection rates
+### Project 1:  Analysing the Impact of Mobility on COVID-19 Infection Rates
 Tools and Technologies:     Python; SQL; AWS; Spark; MongoDB\
 Project Reports: [Analysis of Covid-19 Community Mobility Data during Lockdowns in Melbourne in 2020.docx](https://github.com/dianakither/myrepository/files/9740636/Analysis.of.Covid-19.Community.Mobility.Data.during.Lockdowns.in.Melbourne.in.2020.docx)\
 [Analysis of Mobility Data and Covid-19 Infection Rates in Australia and Sweden in 2020.docx](https://github.com/dianakither/myrepository/files/9740632/Analysis.of.Mobility.Data.and.Covid-19.Infection.Rates.in.Australia.and.Sweden.in.2020.docx)\